Preserved nature

 Wildlife you may see

-Chamois (Creux du Van and Chasseron), marmots (south-facing slopes), birds of prey — sometimes bearded vultures, kestrels, red kites.
-At dusk, roe deer cross the meadows.
+Chamois (Creux du Van, Chasseron and 500 m from the house), marmots (south-facing slopes), birds of prey — sometimes bearded vultures, kestrels, red kites.
+At dusk, roe deer, foxes and occasionally a red deer or chamois cross the meadows.

 Ibex at Creux du Van — photos by Monique Schmid